NickTheFreak97/Pathfinder/README.md

 ### Solution

 Once an algorithm was executed, a report of interesting statistics is created and displayed through a table view right above the canva itself.
 The report includes the executed `algorithm name` just in case you're feeling heedless, the `number or polygons` in the scene, the `average & maximum vertices` count, but most importantly useful informations to evaluate the algorithm's performance.
-This includes the `run time` (in milliseconds), `memory` usage (in Bytes), the `depth` of the found solutions in number of steps from the starting point, the `branching factor` of the specific instance of the problem, defined as the maximum amount of vertices visible from a single point, the `cost` of the solutions, that measures the distance in px from the start and destination point along the solution path, the `Effective Branching Factor` if you opted in for it, and the sizes expressed in number of nodes or both the `frontier` and the `explored` data structures.
+This includes the `run time` (in milliseconds), `memory` usage (in Bytes), the `depth` of the found solutions in number of steps from the starting point, the `branching factor` of the specific instance of the problem, defined as the maximum amount of vertices visible from a single point, the `cost` of the solution, that measures the distance in px from the start and destination point along the solution path, the `Effective Branching Factor` if you opted in for it, and the sizes expressed in number of nodes or both the `frontier` and the `explored` data structures.